Kardelio/todo/README.md

 * Handle a syncing function to get todo lists anywhere! - use git?
 * Order list by priority or by number taking them out of their lists
-* Be able to add prirorities couldnt add a new one
+* Be able to add prirorities couldnt add a new one DONE - >* Deleted items go to the backup file instead
-* Deleted items go to the backup file instead
+* Add Man page